Thoughtworks-SEA-Capability/Infrastructure-101-Practice/week7/README.md

     ```
     bash ingress/install-ingress.sh
     ```
-1. Deploy GoCD on to the EKS cluster (Refer to gocd folder)
+1. Deploy GoCD on to the EKS cluster (Refer to gocd folder).
+Remember to create `gocd` namespace.
     ```
     bash gocd/deploy.sh
     ```